WokeVegan/Emuparadise-Workaround/README.rst

     **Positional Arguments**

-    -keywords  Keywords to search for.
+    -keywords  A list of keywords to search for.

     **Optional Arguments**

-    -p, --platform  Shows the platform next to each ROM.
+    -p, --platform  Display the platform next to each game.

 - Downloading Games